Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Zero estimate and transcendency index

-We use the name ``transcendency index" because of the equivalence $(1)\Longleftrightarrow(4)$.
-Seemingly $\alpha(\BS{\Phi})$ is near to the excess number of algebraically independent generators of $\mathfrak{m}_{n,\BS{b}}$ contained in $\BS{\Phi}$ but it is known that it is not necessarily an integer in transcendence theory (cf. \cite{REFp1}, \cite{REFp2}, \cite{REFpw}, see also a beginner's note \cite{REFpitman}, Example 3.4).
-In \cite{REFjacad} we treat polynomial functions on an analytically irreducible germ of analytic subset $X$ of an open subset of $\BB{C}^m$ and $X$ need not be a smooth manifold.
-The equivalence of (2)$\Longleftrightarrow$(3) is trivial.
-A complete proof is given in \cite{REFpitman}, Theorem 2.3 in a stronger form.
+\item $\alpha(\BS{\Phi})=1.$ \end{enumerate} \end{thm} The latter condition of (3) appears for the first time.
+The assertion $(2)\Longleftrightarrow(3)$ is clear from the definition of the least part.
+We give $\alpha(\BS{\Phi})$ the name ``transcendency index" because of the equivalence $(1)\Longleftrightarrow(4)$.
+It is known that $\alpha(\boldsymbol{\Phi})$ is not necessarily an integer in transcendence theory (cf. \cite{REFp1}, \cite{REFp2}, \cite{REFpw}, see also a beginner's note \cite[Example 3.4]{REFpitman}).
+In \cite{REFjacad} we treat polynomial functions on an analytically irreducible germ of the analytic subset $X$ of an open subset of $\BB{C}^m$ and $X$ need not be a smooth manifold.
+The general inequalities $\theta_{\CAL{O}_{X,\BS{a}},\,\BS{x}|_X}(d)\ge d$ and $\alpha(\BS{\Phi})\ge 1$ follow from Proposition \ref{PROinclusions}.
+A complete proof is given in \cite[Theorem 2.3]{REFpitman} in a stronger form.

 The situation of this theorem may be well illustrated by the following.

 \begin{exa}[Izumi \cite{REFjacad}] Let $C$ be the transcendental plane curve defined by $y=e^x-1$.
 If we parametrise this by $\BS{\Phi}=(t,\,e^t-1)$, we have